-The Rack PDU implements internal watchdog mechanisms to protect itself from becoming inaccessible over the network.
-For example, if the Rack PDU does not receive any network traffic for 9.5 minutes (either direct traffic, such as SNMP, or broadcast traffic, such as an Address Resolution Protocol [ARP] request), it assumes that there is a problem with its network interface and restarts.
-The network interface watchdog mechanism is only enabled on a PDU that discovers an active network interface connection at start-up.
-This allows guest PDUs in a Network Port Sharing chain to function normally without rebooting every 9.5 minutes.
+The device implements internal watchdog mechanisms to protect itself from becoming inaccessible over the network.
+For example, if the device does not receive any network traffic for 9.5 minutes (either direct traffic, such as SNMP, or broadcast traffic, such as an Address Resolution Protocol [ARP] request), it assumes that there is a problem with its network interface and restarts.
+The network interface watchdog mechanism is only enabled on a device that discovers an active network interface connection at start-up.